badsgahhl/pihole-browser-extension/README.md

  **Handling in PiHole v5.1:**
  <br>
- In v5.1 it is possible to have a domain on the white and blacklist at the same time.
-In this case the whitelist before the blacklist applies.
-The extension **only adds** domains.
-So it does not delete any of your lists or keep them persistent.
-So theoretically you can add a domain to the whitelist and blacklist with the extension.
+ In v5.1 the extension works as you would expect.
+Adding the current domain to a list will first remove the domain from the other list to keep both lists consistent.

 ### This is not an official PiHole application.